arya46/Algorithms-Bunker/Attention (Luong)/README.md

 # Attention

 ## Overview
-This notebook contains the implementation of Luong's Attention from scratch in Python.
+This project contains the implementation of Luong's Attention from scratch in Python, along with a supportive IPYNB Notebook.
+The notebook contains plots and explanations to make the concept easy to understand.

 ## What is Attention?